 2. APPLICATION - Guidelines for Industry

-This document is applicable to pharmaceutical manufacturers and importers for assurance of secure stock returns to eliminate pilferage and liquefaction of the recalled stocks.
+This document is applicable to pharmaceutical manufacturers and importers for assurance of secure stock returns to eliminate pilferage and liquidation of the returned stocks.
 These aspects include, storage, distribution, transportation, documentation and record-keeping practices.

 3. PURPOSE